-On behalf of the Board of Directors ("Board") of 800 Super Holdings Limited ("800 Super" or the "Company" and together with its subsidiaries, the "Group"), we are pleased to share that the Group has achieved growth in revenue and significant improvements in profits for the financial year ended 30 June 2014 ("FY2014").
-In FY2014, revenue increased by 17.9% to S\$115.0 million and net profit after tax improved by 57.1% to S\$9.1 million from the financial year ended 30 June 2013 ("FY2013").
+On behalf of the Board of Directors ("Board") of 800 Super, we are pleased to share that the Group has continued to achieve both revenue and profit growth in FY2015, placing it in a sound financial position.
+Revenue increased by 22% to S\$140.3 million in FY2015 and net profit after tax improved by 93.7% to S\$17.6 million in FY2015 from S\$9.1 million in the financial year ended 30 June 2014 ("FY2014").
+Net asset value per ordinary share grew by 37.8% from 23.2 Singapore cents as at 30 June 2014 to 32.0 Singapore cents as at 30 June 2015.

-The increase in revenue is mainly contributed by renewal of existing contracts at revised pricing as well as the award of new contracts, which includes the re-award of public waste collection licence for the provision of waste collection service to the domestic and trade premises in the Ang Mo Kio - Toa Payoh sector of Singapore and the award of the IPC contract for the North-west region of Singapore.
+The increase in revenue was mainly contributed by renewal of existing contracts at revised pricing as well as the award of new contracts, which includes the re-award of public waste collection licence for the provision of waste collection service to the domestic and trade premises in the Ang Mo Kio - Toa Payoh sector of Singapore and the award of the two IPC contracts for the North-west and South-west regions of Singapore.
+The increase in the Group's FY2015 profits was mainly a result of the increase in revenue while keeping costs aligned as well as the onetime gain of S\$5.4 million resulting from the sale of the property at 2 Loyang Walk, Singapore 508785 (the "Property").
+The Company had on 29 October 2014 announced the disposal of the Property by its wholly-owned subsidiary 800 Super Waste Management Pte Ltd, as the Board had assessed that it was of no further economic interest to retain the Property with the conclusion of the North-East district public street cleansing project on 31 August 2014.